Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Results

-The invariant differential \piz and \et cross sections are obtained according to \Eq{eq:InvXsection} for each reconstruction method.
-The corrections to the raw meson yield ($N^{\pi^{0} (\eta)}$) discussed in \Sec{sec:Corrections} are applied, including the correction of the raw \piz yield for secondary \piz from weak decays ($N_{\text{sec}}^{\pi^{0}}$).
-Furthermore, the normalization of the integrated luminosity is taken from~\cite{ALICE-PUBLIC-2021-005}, while for the calorimeter-triggered data the enhancement factor is used in addition (see \Tab{tab:events}).
+The corrections for the geometrical acceptance ($A$), reconstruction efficiency ($\varepsilon_{\mbox{ rec }}$), branching ratio ($BR$) and purity ($P$) to the raw meson yield ($N^{\pi^{0} (\eta)}$) discussed in \Sec{sec:Corrections} are applied, including the correction of the raw \piz yield for secondary \piz from weak decays ($N_{\text{sec}}^{\pi^{0}}$).
+Furthermore, the normalization of the integrated luminosity ($\mathcal{L_{\text{int}}}$) is taken from~\cite{ALICE-PUBLIC-2021-005}, while for the calorimeter-triggered data the enhancement factor is used in addition (see \Tab{tab:events}).
+Finally, normalizations on the inspected rapidity interval ($\Delta y$) and the \pT interval width ($\Delta$\pT) are applied.

-The individual spectra obtained with the different reconstruction methods are combined via a weighted average~\cite{Workman:2022ynf}, taking into account the correlation of the systematic uncertainties between the measurements using the Best Linear Unbiased Estimate (BLUE) method~\cite{Lyons:1988rp,Valassi:2003mu}.
+The individual spectra obtained with the different reconstruction methods are combined via a weighted average~\cite{ParticleDataGroup:2024cfk}, taking into account the correlation of the systematic uncertainties between the measurements using the Best Linear Unbiased Estimate (BLUE) method~\cite{Lyons:1988rp,Valassi:2003mu}.
 The different reconstruction methods are statistically uncorrelated, and it is assumed that there is no correlation of systematic uncertainties between the \ac{PCM}, the EMC, and the \ac{PHOS} measurements.
 However, the hybrid methods \ac{PCM}-EMC and \ac{PCM}-\ac{PHOS} are correlated to the \ac{PCM} method as well as the respective calorimeter method, while the \ac{PCM}-$\gamma\gamma$ and \ac{PCM}-$\gamma\gamma^*$ are only correlated via the PCM-$\gamma$.
 Uncertainties related to the reconstruction of the conversion photons are fully correlated between the \ac{PCM}-method with respect to the \ac{PCM}-Calo methods or \ac{PCM}-$\gamma\gamma^*$ method.
 In addition, the systematic uncertainty assigned for the cluster description and cluster energy calibration uncertainty is also fully correlated between the \ac{PCM}-Calo and the Calo methods as well as for the EMC (PHOS) and merged \ac{mEMC} (mPHOS) analyses.
 The uncertainty related to the signal extraction is assumed to be fully independent between the different methods.